 For instance, self-hosting with your own domain may feel like an unneeded expense, but it is crucial if your goal is to construct a

 personal brand or a business around your website.
 Remember that it is about your audience.
 Making your website a .com address is memorable and helps your readers find you.
 Need help choosing how to set up your site?
-Click here for my blogging tutorial.
+The Making It Pay Lifestyle course covers all of that!
 Your design should fit the blog’s personality.
 An overly easy design might appear plain and undesirable, but a minimalist theme, in reality, sets the tone for the message and heightens the material.
 Everything matters.
 Every choice either moves you towards your goal or away from it.

 Personally, I do not pay a lot of attention to figures because traffic it’s not part of my objective.
 I consider and track analytics each month, but that is really more about curiosity.
 I seek trends, try out other ideas, and learn from my errors.
 I consider my site as a ring, and I think about appealing to readers who heighten the quality of the discussion.
 The point?
 My technique is deliberate and fits my total goal.
 Incidentally, my figures have more than tripled since 11/1/14.
 Information, expertise, and opinions are promptly available from an endless assortment of sources if you’re deciding on how to get your blog in front of the right audience.
 I consistently follow writers and other bloggers to keep up with the trends and ideas of others.
 The things that are most important are consistency and legitimacy.
 Antics and tricks provide short-term spikes at the expense of long-term trust and loyalty.
 You may fool me into visiting, but I won’t be back if you treat me like a fool.
 Keep that in mind and never purchase likes or comments on your blog.